GaworO/SmartzerUpdate/README.md

 # Smartzer_Update
-This aplication is build with Java and JavaScript on SpringBoot , ThymeLeaf with usage of Bootstrap.
+This aplication is build with Java and JavaScript , jQuery , SpringBoot and ThymeLeaf with usage of Bootstrap.

 What can be found in the app ?

 Controllers :
 1) UserController - In this controller database is beeing created as a Map with Key - Name and Value - Age.
 It can be accessed at address   @GetMapping("/user").
 In this controller there is also an action of redirecting all of the added users to the view.
 It can be accessed at address  @GetMapping("/users").
+After addition of a new user you will be redirected to the webside with all the users.
+There is no possibility to add a user that already exists with the same name in the database , there can only be users with unique key name values.
+It is possible to sort columns by name and age in ascending and descending order after making a click on a button.
+Sort is made with help of jQuery and function sort().
 2) HomeController - which redirects to the home page (@RequestMapping("/")

 Entity :